AlexanderKosik/kickstart_regex/content/groups.md

 As you have seen in the examples above we can use groups to be able to repeat certain patterns with a quantifier.

 ## Groups: Alternation
 Another use case for groups is using alternations.
-The meta character `|` means `or` and we can combine multiple RegEx with that.
+The meta character `|` means `or` and we can combine multiple RegEx within a group with that.

 Suppose we want to extract the salutation of a letter.
 The salutation may be "Dear Sir" or Dear Madamme".

 We could write a RegEx which matches one or the other like this: `r"Dear (Sir|Madamme)"`.
-This will match on both cases but not if Sir or Madamme are missing.
+This will match on both cases but not if Sir and Madamme are missing.
 Be aware, that we can use every meta characters or "Sub RegEx" within the groups, not just string literals as seen in this example.

 ## Exercise (Valid mobile number)